-2. Juvenile justice system and risk factor data: 2004Annual Report
+2. Juvenile justice system and risk factor data: 2005 Annual Report

-Supported by a grant from the Illinois Juvenile Justice Commission, R&A staff has completed work on the 2004 Annual Report.
-Staff has compiled county-level juvenile justice system and risk factor data into a single data report.
-Like the previous report, this version also summarizes recent trends in these data over time and discusses emerging juvenile justice system issues in Illinois, including Balanced and Restorative Justice, the Illinois Juvenile Detention Alternatives Initiative, Disproportionate Minority Contact, and Redeploy Illinois.
-The comprehensive report, which contains over 200 pages of juvenile justice information, was published in February 2007 and is available on the Authority website.
+Supported by a grant from the Illinois Juvenile Justice Commission, R&A staff is in the process of completing work on the 2005 Annual Report, which is a compilation of county-level juvenile justice system and risk factor data.
+Like the previous reports, this version also summarizes recent trends in these data over time and discusses emerging juvenile justice system issues in Illinois, including Balanced and Restorative Justice, the Illinois Juvenile Detention Alternatives Initiative, Disproportionate Minority Contact, and Redeploy Illinois.
+The comprehensive report, which contains over 200 pages of juvenile justice information, is scheduled for completion this fall and will be available on the Authority website.
 Staff will also publish a Research at a Glance focusing on system and risk factor trends in rural counties.